jliszka/jliszka.github.com/_drafts/how-traffic-actually-works.md

 to leave more space.
 That's another 2 seconds for everyone behind you.
 And everyone in front of you is doing the same thing.
 There's no fix for this!

-Zipper-style merging is only beneficial insofar as it reduces confusion on the road, the way any convention does — like who gets to go next at a 4-way stop.
+If you still think that zipper-style merge can fix it, think about what's going to happen at the _next_ merge.
+Where is that extra space going to come from?
+Zipper merging is only beneficial insofar as it reduces confusion on the road, the way any convention does — like who gets to go next at a 4-way stop.
 Confusion leads to delay, delay leads to anger, etc., etc.

 ### Bottlenecks

 Suppose you're on a 2-lane (each way) highway and one lane is closed up ahead due to construction.
 Now the flow rate of your lane is cut in half, or there are twice as many cars in line in front of you, depending on how you want to look at it.
-Some common advice is to use both lanes up to the point of the bottleneck.
+Road signs commonly tell you to use both lanes up to the point of the bottleneck.
 That's reasonable advice, but it's not going to get anyone home faster.
 Remember only so many cars are going to clear the bottleneck per second, no matter what happens upstream.
 The only thing this does is shorten the length of the backup on the highway — it's a 2 mile backup instead of a 4 mile backup.
 This is good because it is less likely to affect other traffic by spilling out onto onramps